DutchSparklez/hogeschool-zeeland/programming-basics/notes.md

 number = number * 2;
 ```

 When used in expressions, the variable get replaced by the value it's holding.
 This happens before anything else.
+JavaScript has an option for string templating.
+This replaces the single qoutes with back ticks.
+This allows for direct intergration with variables like: `${name}`.

 ## Proposition & Logic